ritua2/Basil/training/BasilTraining/LEVEL5/README.md

-# In this level we will containerize your application using Basil's iSpec form.
+# In this level we can containerize any of your projects using Basil's iSpec form or basil standalone version.